evannetwork/api-blockchain-core/docs/blockchain/executor-agent.rst

   };
   await dataContract.addListEntries(dataContractInstance, ['surveyAnswers'], [sampleValue], smartAgentId);

-Note, that the last sample uses the smartAgentId as the performing account.
-Because transactions are estimated before being executed and in some cases the underlying modules require an "active" account, that is used as the users identity, this has to match the smart agents account id.
-The smart agent account id is passed alongside the token via the link in the email for users wihtout blockchain accounts.
-References, that would point to a users account have to be replaced with this smart agent account id.
+Note, that the last sample uses the smartAgentId as the performing account or identity.
+Because transactions are estimated before being executed and in some cases the underlying modules require an "active" account or identity, that is used as the users identity, this has to match the smart agents account id.
+The smart agent account id is passed alongside the token via the link in the email for users wihtout blockchain accounts or identities.
+References, that would point to a users account or identity have to be replaced with this smart agent account id or identity.

 .. figure::  ../_static/agent_tx_transparent.png